 * E = electronic copy; H = Hard copy.

+Change the date format in the second part of the table to match the first part.

 Analysis of the Study Data

 The analysis of the Base Year data will be cross-sectional in nature and serve to provide a “snapshot” of the CN program characteristics and operations.
 Descriptive statistics including frequency distributions and cross tabulations will be generated for each research question; all analysis will be stratified by grade level, SFA size, poverty level, and other characteristic as appropriate.
 The subgroups based on SFA size and poverty level will be defined as follows: